-In recent years, many cities have been encouraging a more lively and active downtown by welcoming community involvement in the creation of small self-contained seating areas which take the place of one or more parking places along streets which have good mix of commercial establishments and a traffic speed limit of no more than 25mph.
-These community spaces, generally known as Parklets, but also known by other terms such as Street Seats or People Spots are designed to provide pleasant and relaxing places to read a magazine or newspaper, meet some friends, enjoy a snack or drink purchased from nearby establishments or simply hang out and watch the world go by.
+In recent years, many cities have been encouraging a more lively and active downtown by welcoming community involvement in the creation of small self-contained seating areas which take the place of one or more parking places along streets that have a good mix of commercial establishments and a traffic speed limit of no more than 25mph.
+These community spaces, generally known by the term first used in San Francisco as Parklets, but also known by other terms such as Street Seats or People Spots are designed to provide pleasant and relaxing places to read a magazine or newspaper, meet some friends, enjoy a snack or drink purchased from nearby establishments or simply hang out and watch the world go by.

-Since they are almost always community initiated, but subject to strict planning and maintenance requirements by local authorities, the initial cost of setting up a Parklet is generally the biggest challenge to establishing a Parklet in most regions.
-For a custom designed and built Parklet, this cost can often run to more than $20,000 including architects’ fees, materials and building costs and just some modest furniture.
+Since they are almost always community-initiated, but subject to strict planning and maintenance requirements by local authorities, the initial Parklet cost is generally the biggest challenge to establishing a Parklet in most regions.
+For a custom-designed and built Parklet, this cost can often run to more than $20,000 including architects’ fees, materials and building costs and just some modest furniture.

 And maintenance?
-Porcelain pavers are essentially maintenance free since they are non-porous.
+Porcelain pavers are essentially maintenance-free since they are non-porous.
 So no grease or oil staining.
 Just a quick wash with water is all that’s needed to keep them looking great.
-So if you or community organization is planning a Parklet in the future, make sure to give us a call to see if we can help you visualize your dream.
+So if you or a community organization is planning a Parklet in the future, make sure to give us a call to see if we can help you visualize your dream.